Santiago-Rosas/Santiago-Rosas.github.io/_pages/portfolio-archive.md

 <font size="4.5">
 I  conducted an exploratory analysis of the mosquito rate dataset, and subsequently, I developed a predictive model to forecast the mosquito rate based on the selected variables.
-The project encompassed model selection with cross-validation and hyperparameter tuning.
-Additionally, I employed various metrics, including Mean Squared Error (MSE), Root Mean Squared Error (RMSE), R-squared (R2), and residual plots, to evaluate the performance of the model.
+The project encompassed model selection with <b>cross-validation</b>  and <b> hyperparameter tuning</b> .
+Additionally, I employed various metrics, including <b>Mean Squared Error (MSE)</b> , <b>Root Mean Squared Error (RMSE)</b> , <b>R-squared (R2)</b> , and residual plots, to evaluate the performance of the model.

 </font>